kurtbrose/pyjks/README.md

 =====

 A pure python Java KeyStore file parser, including private/secret key decryption.
-Can read JKS, JCEKS and BKS (BouncyCastle) key stores.
+Can read JKS, JCEKS, BKS and UBER (BouncyCastle) key stores.

 The best way to utilize a certificate stored in a jks file up to this point has been to use the java keytool command to transform to pkcs12, and then openssl to transform to pem.